 Meanwhile, the pressure to repair cars quickly, and to the requisite safety standards, is unrelenting.

 The day to day operational demands are greater than ever; it’s just there is now a heap of business strategy to attend to if the longer-term future of the business, and hence the family, is to remain secure.
 The ways of working that have served the business so well to date are insufficient for the challenges ahead.

-We distilled the challenges down to three priorities.
-First was to get the right people focused on the right things, a critical element of which would be to free up one of the Directors to concentrate on the strategic challenges.
-This would also demand that we create and develop a next layer of management to assume many of the responsibilities currently shouldered by the Directors, and that we get a much clearer view about everything that needs to be accomplished across the business to make this delegation possible, and for it to run efficiently and effectively.
+We distilled the challenges down to three priorities and designed a solution to match.
+First was to get the right people focused on the right things.
+A critical element here would be to free up one of the Directors to concentrate on the strategic challenges.
+This would also demand that we create and develop a next layer of management to assume many of the responsibilities currently shouldered by the Directors, and that we get a much clearer view about everything that needs to be accomplished across the business to make this delegation possible, and for it to happen efficiently and effectively.

 Thirdly, we needed to build the Directors’ confidence to evaluate and respond to the strategic issues quickly, and strengthen their collective capability to act as an effective leadership team.

 This is a work in progress and has required courage and commitment from the business owners to invest in the coaching and support they needed.

 One of the Directors shifting from working one hundred hour, six day weeks on operational issues; to working four days in the business and one day at home, almost exclusively on strategic issues.

 A fully documented record by business function of every task responsibility in the business: who is accountable and responsible for each, what needs doing, how frequently, to what standard or metric, and where the evidence is that it has been done.